junxit/us-congress-bills-115/metadata.md

 - 2017-06-20 — Mr. Kelly (PA) moved to suspend the rules and pass the bill, as amended.
 - 2017-06-20 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 382 - 19 (Roll no. 310). (text: CR H4955)
 - 2017-06-20 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 382 - 19 (Roll no. 310).(text: CR H4955)
+- 2017-06-21 — Received in the Senate and Read twice and referred to the Committee on Finance.